Two revert to 15-year warranties; Serta, Simmons match Sealy’s terms; only Spring Air holds to 10-year policy

 It all began at the April market when Sealy reported its plans to cut warranties from 20 to 15 years and eliminate the practice of prorating them after the first five years.

-Simmons, Serta and Spring Air then responded with statements that they would offer 10-year nonprorated warranties.
-When asked about Simmons and Serta's announcements, Dave McIlquham, vice president of marketing for Sealy, noted, "it was not unexpected." https://futonadvisors.com/sales-aint-sleepy-hotel-chains-market-mattresses/
+Simmons, Serta and Spring Air then responded with statements that they would offer 10-year non-prorated warranties for all their futon mattresses, not only king size futon mattresses.
+When asked about Simmons and Serta's announcements, Dave McIlquham, vice president of marketing for Sealy, noted, "It was not unexpected."
+Related: https://futonadvisors.com/sales-aint-sleepy-hotel-chains-market-mattresses/